pprob/full_stack_sudoku/readme.md

 in both the root directory and client directory to install all the required dependencies.

 ### Running the app
-In the root of the project directory, start the client & server by simply runnning
+In the root of the project directory, start the client & server by simply running

 ```npm run```